History of coal miners: Since 1945

 All the coal mines in Britain were purchased by the government in 1947 and put under the control of the National Coal Board (NCB).
-The industry declined steadily despite protests such as the UK miners' strike (1984-1985).
-The 1980s and 1990s saw much change in the coal industry, with privatisation, the industry contracting, in some areas quite drastically.
-Many pits were considered uneconomic to work at then current wage rates compared to cheap North Sea oil and gas, and in comparison to subsidy levels in Europe.
+But the industry declined steadily despite protests such as the UK miners' strike (1984–1985).
+The 1980s and 1990s saw much change in the coal industry, with privatisation, the industry contracting, in some areas quite drastically.Many pits were considered uneconomic to work at then current wage rates compared to cheap North Sea oil and gas, and in comparison to subsidy levels in Europe.

 The NCB employed over 700,000 people in 1950 and 634,000 in 1960, but successive governments reduced the size of the industry by closing geographically impaired or low productivity pits.
 Closures were originally concentrated in Scotland, but then moved into North East England, Lancashire, and South Wales in the 1970s.
-Closures in all coalfields began in the 1980s as demand for British coal was weakened by large subsidies that other European governments gave to their coal industries (West Germany subsidised coal by four times as much and France by three times as much in 1984) and the availability of lower cost, often open-cast, coal mined in Australia, Colombia, Poland and the United States.
+Closures in all coalfields began in the 1980s as demasnd for British coal was weakened by large subsidies that other European governments gave to their coal industries (West Germany subsidised coal by four times as much and France by three times as much in 1984) and the availability of lower cost, often open-cast, coal mined in Australia, Colombia, Poland and the United States.

 The NCB saw three major national strikes.
 The 1972 and 1974 strikes were both over pay and both saw success for the National Union of Mineworkers.
 The miners' strike of 1984–1985 ended in victory for the Conservative government of Margaret Thatcher and is still bitterly resented in some parts of Britain that suffered from the aftermath of pit closures.
-In popular culture this is reflected in Billy Elliot the Musical, a hit play based on the 2000 film Billy Elliot.
+In popular culture this is reflected in Billy Elliot the Musical, a hit play based on the 2000 film Billy Elliot, set in County Durham.
+The historian Ryan Driskell Tate, who grew up in County Durham, describes the Durham Miner's Gala, an annual trade union event, as "a serious political gathering" for much of its history "forgoing the carnival buzz" until the "strike victories in 1972 and 1974 promoted a more jovial atmosphere," which continues to this day in a celebration of working class and mining heritage.

 British Coal (the new name for the national Coal Board), was privatised by selling off a large number of pits to private concerns through the mid-1990s.
 Because of exhausted seams and high prices the mining industry disappeared almost completely, despite the militant protests of some miners.

 In 2008, the South Wales Valleys last deep pit mine closed with the loss of 120 jobs.
 The coal was exhausted.
 British coal mines employed only 4,000 workers at 30 locations in 2013, extracting 13 million tonnes of coal.